Naereen/generate-word-cloud.py/README.md

 ## TODO?
 - [x] Start it, from [this example](https://github.com/amueller/word_cloud/blob/master/examples/simple.py),
 - [x] Run it on some interesting examples, embed them here,
-- [ ] Check on weird encodings?,
+- [ ] Check on weird encodings?
 - [ ] Test it against :closed_book: VERY large files (million of line) ?,
 - [ ] Test it against :books: LOTS of files (several thousands) ?,
 - [ ] Write a small article about it for [my blog](http://perso.crans.org/besson/).

 ### Knows issues
 - [ ] Input filenames with spaces in their name are seen as several files.
+I will try to fix it asap!
+- [ ] Only tested on Ubuntu (15.10).

+### Unknown issues?
+> [Use the issue tracker](https://github.com/Naereen/generate-word-cloud.py/issues/new) to notify me of a bug.

 ----